 We are once again proud to present to you our annual water quality report.
 Over the years we have strived to produce drinking water that meets or exceeds all state and federal drinking water standards.
 We continually strive to adopt new and better methods of delivering to you the best quality drinking water.
-As regulations and drinking water standards change, we are committed to incorporating these changes systemwide in an expeditious and cost-effective manner.
+As regulations and drinking water standards change, we are committed to incorporating these changes system-wide in an expeditious and cost-effective manner.

-As we enter our 110th year of providing public water service, we will diligently maintain our objective of providing quality drinking water.
+As we enter our 111th year of providing public water service, we all diligently maintain our objective of providing quality drinking water.
 Currently, this objective is achieved through the operation of municipally owned treatment facilities for each of Walpole's two aquifers.
 The newly constructed H.E.
 Willis Plant located on Leonard Road was placed into service in June of 2004 and utilizes a technologically advanced treatment system.
 The Edward J. Delaney Plant (formerly School Meadow Brook) has been operating since June of 1998 and continues to provide the desired level of treatment.
 If you have any health concerns related to the information in this report, we encourage you to contact your health care provider.

 The office of the Walpole Water Department is located on the second floor of the Town Hall at 135 School Street.
-The normal office hours are Monday through Friday from 8:00 a.m. to 4:00 p.m.
+The normal office hours are Monday, Wednesday and Thursday from 8:00 a.m. to 4:00 p.m.; Tuesday from 8:00 a.m. to 8:00 p.m.; and Friday from 8:00 a.m. to 12:00 p.m.
 For more information about this report, or for any questions relating to your drinking water, please call Rick Mattson, Superintendent of Sewer and Water, at (508) 660-7307.